aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 operations.
 This is useful in cases where the symmetry is read from an external file, such as a cif file.

+The REFINE keyword recalculates the atomic positions using the current space-group operations to have them be exactly at the corresponding symmetry sites.
+For instance, "0.333" may be converged to "0.3333333" in a hexagonal crystal.

-If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, or RECALC options), then all fields are unloaded and all critical point lists are cleared.
+If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, RECALC, or REFINE options), then all fields are unloaded and all critical point lists are cleared.

 The ANALYSIS keyword explores different values of the precision parameter (`eps.r`) and outputs the calculated space group symbol for